MIZOCR7/Do-not-let-ball-down/README.md

 ## What was used to build it

 I used Python's pygame library to manage the window rendering and game loop, along with standard math modules to handle vector projections and circle-to-line segment physics.

+** To Win U must draw the box borders so balls do not get away and draw the path to the box **

 **Enjoy the Game!**
 <img width="591" height="1280" alt="image" src="https://github.com/user-attachments/assets/6e98e34a-81b8-4deb-94c1-9bab13a4cef2" />